Chris-Wijgh/Trivia-Project-Web-ProgIK/README.md

 # Trivia-Project-Web-ProgIK
-Code for the trivia webpage project /Chris/ Jesper / Dido
+Code for the trivia webpage project /Chris/ Jesper / Dido.